 The Great Community Book Read is offered to encourage citizens to learn about and discuss community-wide issues that are impacting the sustainability of South Dakota’s small towns.
 Each participating community will be challenged to identify and implement simple action steps to address the issues that are selected.
 SDSU Extension Community Vitality will provide community coaching during the implementation of the action steps.

 Like many small rural areas, Campbell County Economic Development Corp. faces challenges and they have succeeded in overcoming these challenges to attain several wins with economic development within their rural communities.
-I had an opportunity to speak with Andrew Van Kuren, executive director for Campbell County Economic Development Corp. and below you will read his responses to the questions I asked.
+I had an opportunity to speak with Andrew Van Kuren, coordinator for Campbell County Economic Development Corp. and below you will read his responses to the questions I asked.

 Spread the Tunes, Inc. started in 2015, by several friends that live in or around Spearfish.
 The nonprofit spearheads the Canyon Acoustic Series that has raised over $8200 the past two years (2015 & 2016) for the Booth Society, the nonprofit group that supports the D.C.
 Booth Historic National Fish Hatchery.